-Online classes consist of three instruction hours per week.
+Classes will take place daily from Monday-Friday each week, consisting of 15 hours of instruction (3 hours 5 days) weekly.
 The 1st hour- will be spent on grammar instruction as a whole group.
-The second hour will consist of personalized tutorial focused on speaking and listening, which may include the use of discussions, debates and conversations that reflect authentic daily life and meaningful themes involving Indian culture, social change and sustainable development.
-Class content will also include reading, writing and listening comprehensions, using various sources such as articles, newspaper, stories, poems, short movies, documentaries, songs, etc. These methods will allow students to adjust and alter their way of communication.
+The second hour will consist of personalized tutorial focused on speaking and listening, which may include the use of discussions, debates and conversation on day to day life in India, and themes involving Indian culture, and society, including the chosen craft interest.
+Class content will also include reading, writing and listening comprehensions, using various sources such as articles, newspaper, stories, poems, short movies, documentaries, songs, etc. Some classes in the week will draw from the experience of learning the chosen craft and the related language.
+These methods will allow students to adjust and alter their way of communication.